isiak44/RasheedPBL/Project12/README.md

 ## Step 3: Configuring UAT webservers with a role webserver

-In this step, we configured 2 new web servers as `uat`. we could write task to configure web servers in the same playbook, but it would be too messy.
+In this step, we configured 2 new web servers as `uat`. we could write a task to configure web servers in the same playbook, but it would be too messy.
 Instead, we will use a dedicated role to make our configuration reusable.

-- Now we launched 2 new ec2 instance using RHEL 8 image and then named them `web1-UAT` and `web2-UAT`.
+- Now we launched 2 new ec2 instances using RHEL 8 image and then named them `web1-UAT` and `web2-UAT`.

 ![uat-ec2](images/uat-ec2.png)

 - To create a role we must create a directory `roles/` or in `/etc/ansible/` directory.

-And we can create this folder structure by using ansible utility called `ansible-galaxy` inside `ansible-config-mgt/roles` directory or by manual creation.
+We can create this folder structure by using ansible utility called `ansible-galaxy` inside `ansible-config-mgt/roles` directory or by manual creation.
 In this case, we use created the files and folder manually as shown below;

 ```